 How you became a dancer?
 I found my love for dance at the age of 4 years old.
 I loved to do splits and turns so my mom put me in a dance class; and I never stopped!!!

 Who are your role models?
 My role models are Misty Copeland and my dance instructor, Alexis Canin.
 Misty Copeland’s story inspires me to work hard and have self-confidence.
-Learning her story has taught me that it doesn’t matter what you have or how you start; if dance is truly your passion you can make your own success.
-Ms. Alexis is also my role model because her choreography and movement is so beautiful and unique.
+Moreover, learning her story has taught me that it doesn’t matter what you have or how you start; if dance is truly your passion you can make your own success.
+Also, Ms. Alexis is my role model because her choreography and movement is so beautiful and unique.

 How do you balance academics, dance classes, and social life?
 I balance academics, dance classes, and social life by keeping my priorities in order.
-I understand that my academics must always come first and my education is very important to me.
+However, I understand that my academics must always come first and my education is very important to me.
 Dance is my life and I have no problem working to perfect my technique and skill set.
-My best friends are also my dance teammates; so it is perfect that I get to see them every day and share that experience together.
+Also, my best friends are dance teammates; so it is perfect that I get to see them every day and share that experience together.

 What was the best advice you received in dance?
 The best advice I have ever received in dance is to find the meaning and purpose behind every move I do.
 I dance because it is my passion.
 Someone once told me that nobody can ever take my passion away.
 Just be yourself and strive to be a better dancer than you were yesterday.